 ‘It sounds like you are offended that Caroline doesn’t like Harry Potter.
 It can be hard when friends have different opinions.
 Maybe you are feeling a little hurt?’

 There is no need to talk your child out of these feelings, again, modeling acceptance of all of her feelings, even the ones that are challenging or don’t feel good, is a key step to helping her embrace our differences and understanding the richness diversity brings.
 Parents can help their children understand differences by looking at their own family and highlighting the value it brings, building empathy and bringing families, friends, and neighbors closer.
+It could sound something like:

 ‘It’s normal and okay when people have different opinions.
 Everyone has things that they like and do not like, and that is okay.
 Sometimes mommy likes Thai food, but daddy prefers Italian.
 Before daddy met mommy, he never had Thai food, but now he enjoys it!
 No matter what our preferences or differences are - we love each other no matter what.’